Machine Learning on Linera

 ML frameworks use random numbers to perform inference.
 Linera services run in a

-Wasm VM which do not have access to the OS Rng.
+Wasm VM which does not have access to the OS Rng.
 For this reason, we need to

 manually seed RNG used by candle